joeyorofino/bf528test/_guides/nextflow_features.md

 ```

 You can see that we are using the `${meta}` variable to specify the sample name in the output
 file name.
+The file generated will have the value of meta substituted in the file name
-This value is the first element of the tuple passed in the input channel and is typically
+and end with `.Aligned.out.bam`.
+This value is the first element of the tuple passed
-the name or identifier of the sample.
-This is a common pattern in nextflow and allows us to dynamically
+in the input channel and is typically the name or identifier of the sample.
+This
+is a common pattern in nextflow and allows us to dynamically generate file names based
-generate file names based on the name passed in the input channel tuple.
+on the name passed in the input channel tuple.

 ### String functions (.baseName)